ktye/i/web/readme.md

    `x_string` is empty when k wants to write to _stdout_, as in `1+ \2`.
 There is no _stdin_ equivalent.

 All other functions functions in `ext` are called by k.wasm with the signature `i64:i64`.
 Both are k values.
-The first argument is a general list with all arguments.
+The argument is a general list with all arguments.
 The list's length always matches the number of arguments of the provided function signature, e.g. 3 for ```ext.f=function(x,y,z){return 0}```.
 The extension functions (except for init, read and write) have to use the k-api (via global `K`), consume their arguments and return a k value.
 They are stored as k variables under their name.